Antori91/Home_Automation/README.md

          - Idx=1, "String" and name "HeatersActive" for Heaters status.
 Initial value: {"command" : "activateheaters", "28" : "On", "29" : "On", .... , "34" : "On"} where 28, 29 ....
 34 are Heater IDX number
          - "Integer" and name "TWILIGHTimer0" for Lighting timer.
 Initial value: 0
          - "Integer" and name "MezzaOverHeated" for one of heating cost optimizer rule.
 Initial value: 0
-     - Blockly: enter the blockly according the GIF images given
+     - Blockly: enter the blockly according to the GIF images given
      - Scripts:
-         - copy to installation directory the nodejs and shell scripts.
+         - copy to the installation directory the nodejs and shell scripts.
 By default, this installation directory is "/volume1/@appstore/iot_domoticz" (Synology) and "/home/pi/iot_domoticz" (Raspberry)
          - update the WiFi_DZ_MQTT_SecretKeys.js file according to the environment
          - update myHeaters repository at line 133 of iot_Orchestrator.js file according to heating zones and heaters per heating zone used.
 Update also eventually lines 215 and 226 regarding Heating Schedule/Start and Heating Schedule/Stop actual names choosen
          - setup Crontab to launch the shell scripts at boot